kittykatattack/kittykatattack/documents/book.markdown

 Getting help [what?]
 ---------------------------

-If you're looking for help or information about HTML5 games, the best place to go is:
+If you're looking for help with or information about HTML5 games, the best place to go is:

 * [HTML5 Game Devs](http://www.html5gamedevs.com)

 Visit the [Coding and Game Desing 2D](http://www.html5gamedevs.com/forum/3-2d/) forum for general help with HTML5 games.

 If you have any specific questions about any of [the code in the books](#thefoundationandadvancedseries), or want help with your own game projects, go here: